 - a.
-The residence of the parent with whom an unmarried minor child maintains their place of abode is the residence of the unmarried minor child.
-When the minor lives with neither parent, the minor's residence is that of the parent with whom the last place of abode was maintained, provided the minor may establish their residence when both parents are deceased and a legal guardian has not been appointed. - b.
-The residence of an unmarried minor who has a parent living cannot be changed by their own act, by the appointment of a legal guardian, or by relinquishment of a parent's right of control. - c.
-A student who is a minor and remains in the state after the parent, who was previously domiciled in California and has established residence elsewhere, shall be entitled to retain resident classification until attaining the age of majority and has resided in the state the minimum time necessary to become a resident, so long as continuous attendance is maintained at an institution.
+The residence of the parent with whom an unmarried minor child maintains his/her place of abode is the residence of the unmarried minor child.
+When the minor lives with neither parent, the minor's residence is that of the parent with whom the last place of abode was maintained, provided the minor may establish his/her residence when both parents are deceased and a legal guardian has not been appointed. - b.
+The residence of an unmarried minor who has a parent living cannot be changed by his/her own act, by the appointment of a legal guardian, or by relinquishment of a parent's right of control. - c.
+A student who is a minor and remains in the state after the parent, who was previously domiciled in California and has established residence elsewhere, shall be entitled to retain resident classification until attaining the age of majority and has resided in the state the minimum time necessary to become a resident, so long as continuous attendance is maintained at an institution. - d.
+A student may combine his/her time as a resident minor with his/her time as a resident adult to establish the one year necessary for California residence classification.